Youngkin faces new lawsuit as Virginia mask order kicks in

 “The governor and attorney general are in coordination and are committed to aggressively defending parents’ fundamental right to make decisions with regard to their child’s upbringing, education and care, as the legal process plays out,” she said in a statement.

-Supporters of the executive order say the state law is not in conflict with Youngkin’s executive order because the Centers for Disease Control only recommends mask-wearing and does not mandate it.
+Supporters of the executive order say the state law is not in conflict with Youngkin’s executive order because the Centers for Disease Control and Prevention only recommends mask-wearing and does not mandate it.

 Monday’s lawsuit comes after a group of parents in Chesapeake field a petition last week at the Virginia Supreme Court challenging the executive order.

-The Supreme Court took no action on the lawsuit last week.
-It was not immediately clear if there would be developments in the case Monday.
+The Supreme Court justices took no action on the lawsuit last week and it was not immediately clear if they would do so Monday.

+Democrats commended the school boards who challenged Youngkin on Monday and accused him of using children as political pawns.

+“Youngkin is quickly on his way to becoming the most divisive and authoritarian governor in our commonwealth’s long history,” state Sen. Mamie Locke said at a news conference.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic.